Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 A distinguishing feature of Platinum’s design was the squared-off back end of the barrel, resembling the end of the contemporaneous Sheaffer PFM and Imperial models.
 On pens with metal barrels, as illustrated below, the end is indented in the form of a shallow pyramid.
 On plastic barrels, the end is flat.

 The squared-off end, as typical as it was on Platinum pocket pens, is unfortunately not diagnostic.
-A few models, possibly made to compete with the Pilot MYU 500-BS (discussed later in this article), were made with rounded barrels as shown by the ¥4000 pen here, which is fitted with a 14K white gold nib:
+A few models were made with rounded barrels as shown by the metallized ¥4000 pen here, which is fitted with a 14K white gold nib, and the more modest black pen, whose nib trim ring shows quite dramatically the corrosive effects of ink on plated metal parts:

 Another round-ended Platinum design was this rhodium-plated pen with grouped parallel engraved lines, fitted with an 18K nib.
 Instead of the traditional flat barrel end and Platinum’s usual sloped cap crown, however, this pen had a gold-plated domed tassie on the barrel and a matching tassie at the cap crown.
 The barrel tassie on this example has lost its plating: